Editor Redesign

 Timer

-Efficiency begins with good time-management, so we designed, built, and shipped ↗ a solution during a two-week hackthon.
+Efficiency begins with good time-management, so we designed, built, and shipped ↗ a solution during a two-week hackathon.

 In-doc voting

-A clear way to make team decisions was our Vote lists ↗.
+A clear way to help teams make decisions was our Vote lists ↗.

 Readability needs order and structure, so we helped break up content ↗ with style.